ditkrg/dit-digital-service-manual/docs/Discovery/discoveryPhaseGuideline.md

 -   Why do these rules and regulations exist?

+-   Are there any paper based processes?
+And how can we improve that?

+-   Are there any legacy systems that are used for this service?

+-   Are there any contracts that prevent this service from improving?

 ### 6\.
 Share the document with the clients

 After you have done your research and documented all the requirements, share all the documentations with them.
 It is important that you go through the documentation again with the clients, to make sure that you have everything documented and all of them are correct.